dwyl/book/src/mvp/22-enhance-tags-page.md

 ```
 If the current order is :asc (ascending), it changes to :desc (descending), and vice versa​​.

-## Extending the Tag Model
+## Extending the `Tag` Model

-Open `lib/app/tag.ex` and add new fields to the Tag schema.
+Open `lib/app/tag.ex` and add new fields to the `Tag` schema.

 ```elixir
 field :last_used_at, :naive_datetime, virtual: true
 field :items_count, :integer, virtual: true field :total_time_logged, :integer, virtual: true
 ```
-These fields are 'virtual', meaning they're not stored in the database but calculated on-the-fly.
+These fields are 'virtual', meaning they're not stored in the database but calculated on the fly.

 The purposes of the fields are:
 `last_used_at`: the date a Tag was last used
 `items_count`: how many items are using the Tag
 `total_time_logged`: the total time that was logged with this particular Tag being used by a Item

-We will add a new method that will query with this new fields on the same file.
+We will add a new method that will query with these new fields on the same file.

 Define `list_person_tags_complete/3`:

 ```elixir
 def list_person_tags_complete(
       person_id,